slazav/graphene/Readme.md

 #### Backup  system:

-Graphene database supportes incremental backups.
+Graphene database supports incremental backups.
 This can be done using `backup_*` commands.

 It is assumed that there is one backup process for a database.
 It notifies the database before and after data transfer.
-Database answers which time range was modified since the last transfer.
+Database answers which time range was modified since the last successful transfer.

 - `backup_start <name>` -- Notify that we want to backup the database `name`, get time value of the earliest change since last backup or zero if